Joint Notice of Privacy Practices

 You do have the right to request a limit on the medical information we disclose about you to those involved in your care, such as a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had to your spouse.
 You will be given the opportunity to request such a restriction at admission.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 To request confidential communications, you must notify hospital staff at the time of registration or by calling or writing the Registration Department.
-(See Contact List at end.)
+See contact list on page 15.

 We will not ask you the reason for you request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.